joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6249042/2025/04/03/garbriel-arsenal-hamstring-injury-surgery/

 **Trump’s Tariffs Don’t Apply to Chips, but Taiwan Remains Wary**\
-`As the center of the global supply chain, Taiwan’s chip companies are expected to face pressure from Washington to invest more in the U.S.`\
+`The chip companies in Taiwan, the center of the global supply chain, are expected to face pressure from Washington to invest more in the U.S.`\
 https://nytimes.com/2025/04/03/business/trump-tariffs-taiwan-chips.html

 **Analysis: How Flick perfected the science of substitutions to beat Atletico**\